 Seriously – it’s a big deal.

-As a full-time investor, you’re going to deal with a lot more stress than any 9-5 job will ever bring you, so if you want to take the plunge and quit your job, you’ll be far better served to pace yourself and make sure you’re betting on a sure thing before you take that leap of faith.
+As a full-time real estate investor, you’re going to deal with a lot more stress than any 9-5 job will ever bring you, so if you want to take the plunge and quit your job, you’ll be far better served to pace yourself and make sure you’re betting on a sure thing before you take that leap of faith.

 For most people, the decision to quit their job is a major risk, but it really shouldn’t be this way!

 If you leave your job without a plan, without a secondary source of income and without any proof that you know what you’re doing – you’re going to regret it.
 It’s just that simple.

 Leaving your job shouldn’t be a big financial and psychological jump.
 It should be a natural walk into the next phase of your life.

 Don’t lose sight of what you can still accomplish as a part-time investor.

 A job is a gift.
 Even if you hate what you’re doing right now and even if you don’t feel like it’s your life’s true calling, it’s still a golden opportunity to get your bearings and figure out what you’re doing.
 Use it to build a sustainable business and get your house in order before you make the transition into early retirement.

 “I know sometimes it’s scary to think that you might do the wrong thing.
 It’s terrifying to imagine wasting your “one shot”.
 But let me assure you, nothing you do will be wasted.
 Every decision you make, every path you take, has the ability to contribute something you need to succeed at your dream.” – Jon Acuff

 Can you get there?
 Absolutely… but like all good things, it isn’t going to come fast or easy.